ankane/groupdate/README.md

 {0.0 => 1, 4.0 => 1} # Float
 ```

-This is due to the activerecord and the adapters, not this gem.
+This is due to inconsistencies beyond the scope of this gem.

 ## Installation